drewgolden/balena-ads-b/README.md

  10. Head over to your OpenSky Network *[Dashboard](https://opensky-network.org/my-opensky)* and verify that your receiver shows up and feeds data.

 ## Part 7 – Configure RadarBox
+*RadarBox only works on Raspberry Pis currently, and has thus been disabled by default.
+To enable it, clone this repo and uncomment the RadarBox configuration in `docker-compose.yml` before deploying to balena.*
 ### Alternative A: Port an existing RadarBox receiver
 If you have previously set up a RadarBox receiver and want to port it to Balena, you only have to do the following steps:

  1. Head back to the Balena dashboard and your device's page.
 Click on the *Device Variables*-button – *D(x)*.
-Add a variable named `RADARBOX_KEY` and paste the value of your existing RadarBox key, e.g. `546b69e69b4671a742b82b10c674cdc1` and a variable named `RADARBOX_STATION_ID` with a similar value like this: `EXTRPI000000`.
-The key is located in the RadarBox config file, which is usually found here: `/etc/rbfeeder.ini`.
-You can find your key at AirNav RadarBox's *[Account](https://www.radarbox24.com/)*
+Add a variable named `RADARBOX_KEY` and paste the value of your existing RadarBox key, e.g. `546b69e69b4671a742b82b10c674cdc1`.
+To get your key, issue the following command at your current RadarBox device: `sudo rbfeeder --showkey --no-start`.
  2. Restart the *rb24feed* application under *Services* by clicking the "cycle" icon next to the service name.

 ### Alternative B: Setup a new RadarBox receiver